Meet Angela Lee, ONE Championship Titleist and Asian MMA's Biggest Star

 It has helped her become a champion at a young age, and perhaps could be the key to unlocking history as the youngest double-champion come March 31.

-How did her ascent to MMA stardom begin and just how far can she take it?
+How did her ascent to MMA stardom begin, and just how far can she take it?
 This is your look into Angela Lee's MMA trek to greatness.

 The Rise

 ONE Championship recognized the talent of the then 18-year-old prospect who had gone 3-0 in amateur bouts and signed her to a contract.
-She made her professional and organizational debut on May 22, 2015, against Aya Saied Saber at their 27th event — Warrior's Quest.
+She made her professional and organizational debut on May 22, 2015, against Aya Saied Saber at their 27th event—Warrior's Quest.

-The hype was quickly justified as Lee submitted Saber in just 103 seconds with an armbar.
+The hype was quickly justified, as Lee submitted Saber in just 103 seconds with an armbar.
 Lee would continue her quick ascent as one of ONE's most notable fighters with two more first-round submissions.
-Her third submission was perhaps her most exciting as it was the rarely seen twister.
+Her third submission was perhaps her most exciting, as it was the rarely seen twister.
 The unique submission went viral and caught the attention of fans worldwide.

 ONE did not rush Lee into a title fight.
 They took her development slowly as a teenage phenom.
 Her next two outings went past the first round, but both ended like the previous three by way of submission.